pic-protocol/pic-spec/draft/0.1/pic-spec.md

 THIS DISCLAIMER SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH APPLICABLE LAW, WITHOUT REGARD TO CONFLICT OF LAW PRINCIPLES.

 IF ANY PROVISION OF THIS DISCLAIMER IS HELD TO BE UNENFORCEABLE, THE REMAINING PROVISIONS SHALL CONTINUE IN FULL FORCE AND EFFECT.

+THE AUTHORS AND CONTRIBUTORS HAVE NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, PATCHES, OR CORRECTIONS.

 ---